 What is the difference between Design & Build and Design & Manage?

-- In design and build procurement method, the client appoints a Design & Build Contractor to carry out the design and construction both.
+- In design and build procurement method, the client appoints a Design & Build Contractor to carry out the designing and constructing works both.

 - So the client has a single-point responsibility.